believer/willcodefor.beer/posts/blog-post-series-in-eleventy.md

 ---
 title: blog post series in eleventy
-excerpt: Sometimes posts on a subject can get long if you want to explain every part in one post.
-Shorter posts make it more manageable for the reader to handle a new subject.
+excerpt: Posts can get long if you want to explain every part of a subject in one post.
 I wanted to be able to create short posts and connect them in a series.
-This would make it easier for readers to follow along to the next part.
+This would make it more manageable for the readers, but also easy to follow along to the next part.
 date: 2022-03-01
 tags:
   - til